-The Diversity Infusion Project, co-sponsored by the Multicultural Center and the Center for the Advancement of Teaching and Learning, was established in 2011.
+The Diversity Infusion Project was established in 2011, and originally co-sponsored by the Multicultural Center and the Center for the Advancement of Teaching and Learning.
 Consistent with Elon University’s unprecedented commitment to diversity and global engagement, the Diversity Infusion Project’s purpose is to develop and implement strategies to infuse the curriculum and pedagogies of the University with the best practices related to human diversity, broadly defined.

 The Diversity Infusion Project provides grants to teams of 2 to 5 people.
 A team typically is comprised of faculty from the same department or program, but teams might include professional staff and/or students.